 2.3.4 The nominee has not previously been awarded a Chancellor's Medal.

 2.4 A recipient of the Chancellor's Medal is also eligible for the award of a University Medal for Academic Excellence or Medal for Academic Excellence.

-3.1 At the end of each Study Period, after results have been finalised, the Director, Student Services and Engagement will call for nominations for the award of a Chancellor's Medal.
+3.1 At the end of each Study Period, after results have been finalised, the Academic Registrar and Director, Student Services will call for nominations for the award of a Chancellor's Medal.